tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	admin.site.register(Category, CategoryAdmin)
 	...

 Note that with the above `admin.site.register()` call, you should ensure that you replace the existing call to `admin.site.register(Category)` with the one provided above.
 Once completed, try out the admin interface and add in a new category.
 Note that the `slug` field automatically populates as you type into the `name` field.
-Try adding a space!
+Try adding a space and see what happens!

 Now that we have addressed the first problem, we can ensure that the slug field is also unique by adding the constraint to the slug field.
-Update your `models.py` module to reflect this change with the inclusion of a `unique=True` attribute name and value.
+Update your `models.py` module to reflect this change with the inclusion of `unique=True`.

 {lang="python",linenos=off}
 	slug = models.SlugField(unique=True)